Ebiroll/qemu_esp32/README.md

 As location of partition is different for cmake
     gcc ../../toflash-cmake.c -o qemu_flash
+##  April 2021
+  Updated original esp32-qemu to use espressifs sha calculations due to changes in latest versions of sp-idf.
+  Also no need to dump or use rom1.bin as they point to the same data.
+  The reason you might want to use the original rathere than espressifs more complete implementation is:
+     1. that it boots much faster on slower computer
+     2. Works much better with the xtensa-esp32-elf-gdb.qemu debugger
+     3. Boots from you own romdump

 ##  March 2021
   Updated latest version with espressifs latest qemu changes, it now runs qemu 5.2 (New build system)